 - Monitor attendance weekly - Send home the appropriate correspondence to parents when students miss 2 and 4.5 days in a single quarter.
-Request meeting with parents when students have missed >= 4 days. - Reward students with a PBIS Rewards point on a weekly basis for perfect attendance. - Attendance reports are discussed during each SILT team meeting. - Refer students to grade level counselors for absences, parental contacts, and referrals to truancy officers.
+Request meeting with parents when students have missed >= 4 days. - Reward students and staff with a Jeans Day pass for Perfect Attendance for the month. - Refer students to grade level counselor for absences, parental contacts, and referrals to truancy officer.